This firm's small intake means Mile High opportunities for rookies, so Denver's Brownstein Hyatt is hunting for associates who are “all in.”

 CA: What type of person thrives at Brownstein?

 JO: People who are interested in leadership and teamwork.
-We find the most successful associates are those who are looking to build a book of business from day one, are involved in the community on nonprofit boards or on our Karma Project –we have a Karma Committee that provides the opportunity to do community service throughout the year.
+We find the most successful associates are those who are involved in the community on nonprofit boards or with our Karma Projects –we have a Karma Committee that provides the opportunity to do community service throughout the year.

 CA: What, if anything, can students be doing in their 1L summer to increase their chances of impressing you in their applications?